-According to the U.S. Census Bureau, 88% of Americans had at least a high school diploma or GED in 2015.
-Thirty-three percent had a bachelor’s or more, and 12% had an advanced degree such as a master’s or professional degree, or a doctorate.
+According to 2022 data from the U.S. Census Bureau, 91.1% of Americans had at least a high school diploma or GED in 2021, and 23.5% had a bachelor’s or more.
+An advanced degree, such as a master’s or professional degree or a doctorate, was held by 14.4%.
 To see what a difference education makes, check out the average salary by education level.

 The Average Salary With Less Than a High School Diploma

 Workers with less than a high school diploma are the lowest earners on average when you examine the average salary by education level.
-According to data from the Bureau of Labor Statistics (BLS), median weekly earnings for those with less than a high school degree are $493.
-That works out to $25,636 per year, assuming a year of constant earning.
-The unemployment rate for Americans with less than a high school diploma is 8%, the highest of any of the educational categories.
+According to data from the Bureau of Labor Statistics (BLS), median weekly earnings in 2020 for those with less than a high school degree was $619.
+That works out to $32,188 per year, assuming a year of constant earning.
+The unemployment rate in February 2022 for Americans with less than a high school diploma was 6.6%, according to the St. Louis Federal Reserve Bank.

 The Average Salary With a High School Diploma